Party411

 Planning Your Graduation Party

 Celebrating your child's graduation is important and exciting, and it can be expensive.
-It may be the second most important party your throw for them.
+It may be the second most important party you throw for them.
 (We'll assume the wedding will really be a show!)
 Below, you'll find a simple checklist with a few comments from the Party Girl tossed in.
 Where appropriate, we even suggested some places to shop for this very special day.

 Make your life easier, and print out a pdf version of the Graduation Party Planning Checklist to keep with you when planning.